 The suggestions cover a variety of circumstances including applications for whether it is a Resident Card, a visa, a visa amendment, a resident visa, a Spouse visa, an international marriage, a Permanent Resident visa, a work visa, the Points-Based System(minimum 70 points) for Highly Skilled Foreign Professionals, a Business Manager visa, or Naturalization (becoming Japanese national) approval.
 We cannot cover every situation, and naturally, not everybody qualifies for obtaining a visa, but please feel free to enquire about your particular situation.
-We, the Immigration Solicito's Office of Masami Sato, having our office in Chiyoda-ku of Tokyo, and also have a visa consultation room in a building 5 minutes' walk from Shinagawa station, will do our best to help you.
+We, the Immigration Solicito's Office of Masami Sato, having our office in Chiyoda-ku of Tokyo, and It is also possible to have a consultation in Shinagawa that is close to Tokyo Regional Immigration Bureau.
+Please advise us where to have a consultation.
+The consultation fee is 6,500yen/hour (includes consumption tax, The charge is 1 hour fee when it falls short of an hour).
+We will do our best to help you.

 A foreign national who wants to live in Japan for more than 3 months needs a Status of Residence (visa) to obtain a Resident Card.
 Usually, the resident visa application is made by a Japanese national to the Immigration Bureau of Japan.

 Here, I explain about the Resident Card and the actual processes to obtain visas.